-The LSPS communicates Liverpool City Council's strategic land use planning vision for the next 20 years.
+The LSPS communicates Liverpool City Council's strategic land use planning vision for the next 30 years.
 It informs what type of growth will occur in the LGA, where it will occur and when.
-To realise this vision, amendments will be required to Council's LEP and DCPs, which provide the delivery framework for Council's strategic planning.
-Additional strategies will be prepared and existing strategies will be implemented and Council will advocate for new State and Federal programs and infrastructure to be delivered.
+To realise this vision, amendments will be required to Council LEP and DCP, which provide the delivery framework for Council's strategic planning.
+Additional strategies will be prepared, existing strategies will be implemented and Council will advocate for new State and Federal programs and infrastructure to be delivered.